-The Swarm satellites regress in longitude by about 22.5° between orbital ascending nodes.
-Therefore, in comparison with JULIA and ionosonde data, the Swarm passes were allowed to be within $\pm 5^{\circ}$ magnetic longitude of the JRO to make sure that a sufficient amount of Swarm passes could be used for the statistical examination.
-Both JULIA and ionosonde data during the time when Swarm was within $\pm 5^{\circ}$ longitudinal range from the longitude of the ground site were selected.
-Summary plots such as those presented in Fig. 4 were generated for all days during the years from 2014 to 2018 for which the data was available.
-In total, 560 night-time orbits were used for which JULIA, Swarm, and ionosonde data were available concurrently.
-The outputs of the summary plots could be categorized into four cases considering the presence (or not) of irregularities.
-In general, these four cases are: Irregularities observed both on the ground and in situ, No irregularities observed both on the ground and in situ, Irregularities observed only in situ, and Irregularities observed only on the ground.
-For each Range-Time-Intensity plot, the SNR corresponding to the peak height was determined and an event was identified as a significant irregularity when the peak height was ≥ 400 km.
-For peak height less than 400 km, these were classified as weak or no irregularities.
-It is important to note that the peak height less than 400 km is a representation of bottom-type, bottom-side, and no equatorial spread Fs and therefore, all spread-F altitudes were taken into consideration during the analysis.
-For the in situ Swarm observations, we considered a threshold of 1×10^{10} m-3 for std(ΔN_e) as a significant irregularity event, while for std(ΔN_e) less than the threshold were considered as no irregularities.
-For the ionosonde measurements, QF values greater than or equal to 20 km were considered as significant irregularity events.
-For each category, the percentage occurrence was computed as a ratio of the total number events in that category to the number of observations.
-These cases are presented in Fig. 7 for (a) Swarm and JULIA and (b) Swarm and ionosonde.
+2014 to 2018 for which the data were available.
+In total, 560 night-time orbits were used for which JULIA, Swarm, and ionosonde data were concurrently available.
+The outputs of the summary plots could be categorized into four cases considering the presence (or absence) of irregularities.
+In general, these four cases are as follows: irregularities observed both on the ground and in situ, no irregularities observed on the ground or in situ, irregularities observed only in situ, and irregularities observed only on the ground.
+For each range-time-intensity plot, the SNR corresponding to the peak height was determined and an event was identified as a significant irregularity when the peak height was > 400 km.
+For a peak height less than 400 km, the events were classified as weak irregularities or were not considered to be irregularities.
+It is important to note that a peak height less than 400 km is a representation of bottom-type, bottom-side, and no equatorial spread-F signatures; therefore, all spread-F altitudes were taken into consideration during the analysis.
+For the in situ Swarm observations, we considered a threshold of $1 \times 10^{10} \text{ m}^{-3}$ for std(ΔN_e) as a significant irregularity event, whereas $std(\Delta N_e)$ values less than the threshold were not considered to be irregularities.
+For the ionosonde measurements, QF values greater than or equal to 20 km were considered to be significant irregularity events.
+For each category, the percentage occurrence was computed as a ratio of the total number of events in that category to the number of observations.
+These cases are presented in Fig. 7a for Swarm and JULIA and in Fig. 7b for Swarm and ionosonde.